 Mulch is any product that you spread over the soil in your garden.
 The best kinds of mulch accomplish many good deeds in your backyard.
 What can mulch do?
 It regulates the temperature of the soil, keeping your plant roots cool in summer and warm in winter.
 It “locks” moisture into the soil, prevents weeds from sprouting up, and enriches the soil as it decomposes.

 Tea tree mulch is an excellent product.
 It is made by grinding up the wood and bark of Melaleuca tea trees.
 Tea tree mulch in gardens accomplishes almost everything that mulch can accomplish.
 Tree pieces are ground up into a fibrous, rich mulch that you can use on any plant.

 Using Tea Tree Mulch in Gardens

-One of tea tree mulch uses is moisture control.
-Because tea tree mulch prevents sun and wind from drying out your soil, your plants are less stressed, even if they aren’t getting maximum irrigation.
+One tea tree mulch use is moisture control.
+Since tea tree mulch prevents sun and wind from drying out your soil, your plants are less stressed, even if they aren’t getting maximum irrigation.
 That’s because tea tree mulch in gardens dramatically slows evaporation.

 There are yet more tea tree mulch benefits in the garden.
 One is temperature control.
-Use of tea tree mulch in gardens keeps the soil surface cool in hot weather.
+The use of tea tree mulch in gardens keeps the soil surface cool in hot weather.
 It also warms up the soil in winter.

 Tea tree mulch is known to repel termites, but it’s friendly to earthworms that are good for your soil.
 It has a pleasant, astringent smell that makes your garden fresh and fragrant.
-And it disintegrates more slowly than some mulches, generally lasting a full year on the soil.
+It disintegrates more slowly than some mulches, generally lasting a full year on the soil.